What Is Insomnia?

 Among the many medical problems that can cause chronic insomnia are allergies, benign prostatic hyperplasia (BPH), arthritis, gastroesophageal reflux disease (GERD), asthma, chronic obstructive pulmonary disorder (COPD), rheumatologic conditions, Alzheimer's disease, Parkinson's disease, hyperthyroidism, epilepsy, and fibromyalgia.
 Other types of sleep disorders, such as restless legs syndrome and sleep apnea, can cause insomnia.
 Many patients with chronic pain also sleep poorly.

 Medications.
-Among the many medications that can cause insomnia are antidepressants (fluoxetine, bupropion), theophylline, lamotrigine, felbamate, beta-blockers, and beta-agonists.
+Among the many medications that can cause insomnia are antidepressants (especially bupropion), theophylline, lamotrigine, felbamate, beta-blockers, and beta-agonists.

 Substance abuse can cause chronic insomnia.
-This is especially true for alcohol, cocaine, and sedatives.
+This is true for both stimulants such as cocaine and sedatives such as alcohol.
 One or two alcoholic drinks may help reduce stress and initiate sleep.
 However, excessive alcohol use tends to fragment sleep and cause wakefulness a few hours later.
 It also increases the risk for other sleep disorders, including sleep apnea and restless legs.
 Alcoholics often suffer insomnia during withdrawal and, in some cases, for several years during recovery.

 More than a quarter of all Americans experience transient insomnia at some point during a year, and nearly 10% have chronic insomnia.